rocket-pool/RPIPs/RPIPs/RPIP-46.md

 `*` denotes the parameter is updatable by the security council with no delay.

 1. There SHALL be the following defined revenues:
-   1. `node_operator_commission_share - pdao_share + node_operator_commission_share_council_adder`: each node operator receives this percentage of the commission from the borrowed ETH on validators they run.
+   1. `node_operator_commission_share + node_operator_commission_share_council_adder`: each node operator receives this percentage of the commission from the borrowed ETH on validators they run.
 Unlike the remainder of the shares, this is not a protocol revenue (ie, it is not socialized).
-   2. `pdao_share`: a share of node_operator_commission_share that is instead directed to the pDAO treasury as protocol revenue.
+   2. `pdao_share`: allocated directly to the pDAO treasury as protocol revenue.
    3. `voter_share -  node_operator_commission_share_council_adder`: each node operator receives a share of revenue based on the vote-eligible RPL staked to their megapool.
 The overall voter share of revenue is based on the setting, and each node operator receives a proportion of that based on `vote_eligible_RPL_in_their_megapool / total_vote_eligible_RPL_in_megapools`, where `vote_eligible_RPL_in_their_megapool` is defined as `min(1.5*RPL value of megapool bonded_eth, megapool staked rpl)`.
 2. `reth_commission` SHALL be defined as the sum of `node_operator_commission_share`, `voter_share` and `pdao_share`
 3. `reth_share` SHALL be defined as `100% - reth_commission`